maxxheth/security-scanner/README.md

 - **python-nmap**: Port scanning
 - **pyyaml**: Configuration file parsing

+## Advanced Features

+- **Multi-page Crawling**: Uses Scrapy to crawl and extract plugins/themes from multiple pages
+- **Port Scanning**: Nmap integration for server reconnaissance
+- **Configurable Scanning**: YAML configs and extensive CLI options
+- **Multiple APIs**: Support for WPScan and potential expansion to Patchstack
+- **Output Formats**: JSON and text reports with file export

    If you don't have an API key, omit the `-e WPSCAN_API_KEY` part.
 Vulnerability checks will be skipped.

 ## Output